 - No player should train or play with jewellery, especially pierced earrings.

 - Any player requiring glasses should, where possible, wear contact lenses or sports glasses, anyone choosing to train in normal glasses does so at their own risk.
 Please refer to the relevant League guidelines for match day information.

 - All long hair should be appropriately tied back.

-- For Junior players (U18’s), it is each parent/carer’s responsibility to ensure that their children are suitably dressed for the weather for all matches and training sessions.
+- For Junior players (U18’s), it is each parent/guardian’s responsibility to ensure that their children are suitably dressed for the weather for all matches and training sessions.
 Football can be played in very cold and wet conditions and children need to be suitably dressed.
 Please take note of the following: